Mobile SEO and Mobile-First Indexing

 For most sites, mobile LCP (Largest Contentful Paint) is the metric most likely to be outside the “Good” threshold.
 The fixes are the same as for desktop (preload key images, reduce server response time, eliminate render-blocking resources) but often require more aggressive optimisation to work within mobile network and device constraints.

-Search Console Mobile Usability report identifies specific pages with usability issues and categorises the problem type.
+Search Console Mobile Usability report was retired in December 2023.
+Use Lighthouse (Chrome DevTools or PageSpeed Insights) to identify mobile usability issues per URL.
 Address high-priority pages (high traffic, high impressions) first.

 URL Inspection in Search Console shows the mobile-rendered version of any URL via the “Test Live URL” option.
 Comparing the rendered HTML with the desktop source reveals content parity issues.